bdurand/ultra_settings/README.md

 }
 ```

-While for "production", the values would be the combination of production and shared:
+While for production, the values would be the combination of `production` and `shared`:

 ```ruby
 {